 I was doing so, so well.
 I could easily go weeks without turning it on, without having allowing the glow reflect off my pale skin.
 I could walk past the machine, see it sitting there blank, hiding the thousands of stories and images it held within it at that very moment.
 Somedays, I could even sit in the same room, quietly enjoying a book or working away on my laptop, without even acknowledging its existence.

 But now.
-Oh, now it has somehow slipped past my defences, at first triggering curiosity and now wrapping me up in its web of mystery, suspense, horror, and humour.
+Oh, now it has somehow slipped past my defenses, at first triggering curiosity and now wrapping me up in its web of mystery, suspense, horror, and humour.

 When I was a child, I was addicted to its presence.
 I would come home from school and rush to find out what my favourite group of high-flying, ninja practicing, Angel Grove-inhabiting rangers would be up against that afternoon.
 Later in life, I would visit my favourite yellow-skinned town or join either a 4 or 6 person group in New York and see what antics they were getting themselves into.
 Thousands of pixels told stories that I would wrap my emotions around, allowing them to draw me from my suburban life and into worlds of excitement.